gcarlos64/blog/posts/evoc/evoc.md

 that is the Linux code without being stuck.

 # The proposal
-Then when I was warmed, I started to write the proposal, describing a bit of myself, how I did the warm-up and about what I would be proposing.
+Then when I was warmed up, I started to write the proposal, describing a bit of myself, how I did the warm-up and about what I would be proposing.

 The proposal was obvious due the initial project